 “First I want to tell you how much I enjoy your blog.
 I have tried so many of your recipes and love every one!
 My favorite summer food memory was sitting at Fisherman’s Wharf eating the most incredible clam chowder with three of my favorite boys Mark, Dan and Sam.”

 When we were in NY, we ordered a slice of this yummy cake at lunch.
 The cakes looked so delicious, it was hard to make a choice.
 Since we were already toting around a to-go sack from the Little Pie Company (with some of their oh-so-delish sour cream apple walnut streusel pie and a brownie and a Red Velvet cupcake) we decided on some ginger snap cookies and a slice of this yummy “Simply Delicious Yellow Cake with Sweet Pink Buttercream Frosting”.
 We were not disappointed.
-The frosting is sweet, and goes perfectly with the not too sweet cake.
+The frosting is sweet, which goes well with the not too sweet yellow cake.
 Amy’s book recommends using a scale to measure ingredients by weight, instead of volume.
 I decided to give it a try.
 Purchased a small inexpensive digital scale, and set out to re-create our NY experience, here in B-town.
 Goodness.
 The results were mmmmm.
 Wouldn’t this be the perfect cake for a little (or big) girl’s birthday party?
 So beautiful.
 Oh and the million dollars?
 Just wanted to see if you are still paying attention.
 Happy Friday!

 Simply Delicious Yellow Cake with Buttercream Frosting